-Tens of millions of people have played Hearthstone over the course of the last seven years.
+Tens of millions of people have played Hearthstone over the course of the last eight years.
 Many of those players have experienced the card game genre in one form or the other, but plenty of people haven’t.

 Getting to grips with any new game can be daunting if you don’t know where to start—and that especially applies to Hearthstone.
 There are 11 classes (if you count Death Knight), thousands of cards, and an infinite number of possible decks.
 There are concepts to be learned, keywords to be interpreted, and unique quirks to be understood.